 When you choose your surgeon, check if he or she is board-certified from the American Board of Cosmetic Surgery and the American Society of Plastic Surgeons.

-Next, ask your surgeon how many BBLs he or she has done in the past year or two.
-Can the surgeon give you a list of patient reviews, before and after pictures, and testimonials?
+Next, ask your plastic surgeons how many BBLs he or she has done in the past year or two.
+Can the surgeon give you a list of patient reviews, before and after results and pictures, and testimonials?

 Also, check if your surgeon does procedures in a facility that is accredited by the Joint Commission, AAASF or AAAHC.
 These accredited facilities must meet the highest standards for cleanliness, safety, equipment, and life-saving emergency readiness.